-Version 1.30 is here.
-Its now touted as an Advanced Arduino Timer Calculator.
-It adds C++ code generation for External In-Pin clocking to previous capabilities.
+RTM_TimerCalc is an Advanced Arduino Timer Calculator.
+V1.3 now includes C++ code generation for external In-Pin clocking.

 When you create a calculation for a specific Interval, results are shown in your choice of Units (if possible).
 Ask for Seconds and you'll get an answer in Seconds, ask for Hours and you get Hours.
 See above image...